MchBr02/sensor-data-analyzer/README.md

-Here’s a corrected and well-formatted version of your `README.md`:
+Here is a comprehensive `README.md` file for your Deno FreshJS project with MongoDB, including Docker setup instructions.

 ---